Dragon863/CFWatch/JOURNAL.md

 ## Session 2

 It's time for laying out the PCB!
 I once attempted to make a PCB watch before, but it ended up being very expensive to order from JLCPCB because it required double sided assembly, so this time I wanted to keep everything but the battery on the front.
 Here's what I ended up with:

 ![3d render](_images/3d.png)

 And prepare yourself for autorouter torture!

 ![routing](_images/routed.png)

-I also changes quite a bit in the schematic; first of all I switched the resistors for the displays to be in series with the common anode rather than for each segment, gaining me valuable board space.
+I also changed quite a bit in the schematic; first of all I switched the resistors for the displays to be in series with the common anode rather than for each segment, gaining me valuable board space.
 I have the SAMD21 at 45 degrees to make it easier to route and also fit on the watch (which ended up being about 35x40mm in this revision)